anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Radiate boundless love towards the entire world…
+Quote: Friends are those rare people who ask how we are and then wait to hear the answer.

-By: The Buddha
+By: Ed Cunningham